MJMcP/best-compressed/README.md

 ## Deployment
 <!-- the description of how it was deployed to the hosting platform-->
 The site was deployed to Github pages using these steps:
+  1. Open the relevent repository in my Github account.
+  2. Navigate to the Github Pages tab via 'Settings'.
+  3. Select 'Main' from the drop down menu in the Source section.
+  4. Click 'Save' once you have confirmed that the branch is listed as Main and that the folder selected is the root folder.

-The live link can be found here ------
+The live link can be found here -[Best Compressed](https://mjmcp.github.io/best-compressed/)

 ## Credits
 <!-- REFERENCE ALL CONTENT, MEDIA AND EXTRA HELP SOURCES - TUTORIALS, PODCASTS, EVERYTHING -->